Crora-Browser/crora-browser.github.io/EULA.md

  The Software is provided "as is" without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 Licensor does not warrant that the Software will meet User's requirements or that its operation will be uninterrupted or error-free.
 In no event shall Licensor be liable for any damages (including, without limitation, lost profits, business interruption, or lost information) arising out of the use or inability to use the Software, even if Licensor has been advised of the possibility of such damages.

-### Indemnification

- User agrees to indemnify, defend, and hold Licensor harmless from and against any and all claims, liabilities, damages, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising from User's use of the Software.

 ### Termination

  This Agreement shall automatically terminate if User breaches any of its terms and conditions.
 Upon termination, User must immediately cease using the Software and destroy all copies of the Software in User's possession.